Italy announces virus quarantine affecting 16 million people

 Packed bars and restaurants quickly emptied out as many people rushed to the train station in Padua.
 Travelers...

-Death toll due to coronavirus in Italy rose to 79.
-Italian officials confirmed 27 new deaths on March 3.
-While addressing a press conference, Head of Italian civil protection and and special commissioner for coronavirus, Angelo Borrelli said, “The total number of those who died, based on the...

 ROME (AP) — Italy’s prime minister announced a sweeping coronavirus quarantine early Sunday, restricting the movements of about a quarter of the country’s...
-Seattle Times Also reported by •USATODAY.com
+Seattle Times Also reported by •France 24 •Khaleej Times •USATODAY.com

+Italy announced a sweeping quarantine early Sunday for its northern regions, igniting travel chaos as it restricted the movements of a quarter of its people in a...
+CBC.ca Also reported by •SBS •France 24